Graduate awards

 As outlined in the CGPS policy on Centrally Administered Funding, a student may not hold two major internal institutional scholarships at the same time, or a major institutional scholarship and a major external scholarship.
 A major scholarship is defined as equal to or more than $17,500 per year.
 Top-up awards and honorary scholarships at a reduced value may be combined with major scholarships.
 It is your responsibility to inform the College of Graduate & Postdoctoral Studies of any such funding that you are receiving.

-• be a student of First Nations, Inuit, or Métis heritage;
+• be First Nations, Métis or Inuit;

 • be a Canadian citizen;